johnneast/virtual-me-training/README.md

 During the summer I enjoy playing tennis.
 I'm not very good but I do enjoy it.
 ```

-All markdown files are found in the `data` folder so multiple files can be used to provide logical groupings of information.
+All markdown files are stored in the `data` folder, enabling multiple files to provide logical groupings of information.

 ## Uploading

-Once the files are ready, they can be uploaded to Pinecone using the command
+Once the files are prepared, they can be uploaded to Pinecone using the command:

 ```
 npm run upload